ShaneCurcuru/mutualaidarlington.org/open.md

   caption: "Photo: [**Allie Smith / Unsplash**](https://unsplash.com/)"
 ---

 With many stores holding "at-risk" or senior-only shopping hours, it's hard to know what's open when - there are town and volunteer resources to help.
 If you're tired of traditional grocery stores, see the [list of farmstands and wholesale distributors that now sell retail](/food/).
 Also: let neighbors know what shopping was like with our new [In Stock in local stores map](/instock/)!
+Staying close to home?
+Play [Arlington Shop Local Bingo](https://www.arlingtonma.gov/Home/Components/News/News/10172/2651?backlist=/departments/planning-community-development) when you shop!

 ## Arlington Business Open / Closed Listings